On the evolution of a Hermitian metric by its Chern-Ricci form: The Chern-Ricci flow on complex surfaces

 In case $(4)$ we have $\int_M c_1^2(M)=0$ and by definition some power of the canonical bundle $\ell K_M$, $\ell\geq 1$, is effective.
 Arguing as before, this implies that

 Therefore the volume along the Chern-Ricci flow remains positive for all time, and since $M$ is minimal the flow has a long time solution and we are in case (a). \end{proof}

-Furthermore, arguing like in \cite[Proposition 8.4]{SW4}, one can show that in case (b) the volume goes to zero quadratically only on a Fano manifold in the anticanonical class, otherwise it goes to zero linearly.
+Furthermore, arguing like in \cite[Proposition 8.4]{SW4}, one can show that in case (b) the volume goes to zero quadratically only on a Fano manifold in a positive multiple of the anticanonical class, otherwise it goes to zero linearly.

 We finish this section with some further discussions and conjectures.
 We begin by considering what happens in case (c), along the lines of \cite[Theorem 8.3]{SW4}.
 First of all note that $\alpha_T$ is a $\de\db$-closed real $(1,1)$ form with $\int_M\alpha_T^2>0$.
 It follows from \cite[Lemma 4]{Bu1} that if $\psi$ is another $\de\db$-closed real $(1,1)$ form with $\int_M \psi\wedge\alpha_T=0$ then $\int_M\psi^2\leq 0$ with equality if and only if $\psi=\ddbar f$ for some function $f$.
 If now $D_1, D_2$ are irreducible distinct $(-1)$-curves (so $D_1\cdot D_2 \geq 0$) with $\int_{D_1}\alpha_T=\int_{D_2}\alpha_T=0$, then as before we can express the divisor $D_1+D_2$ as